Spinifex (coastal grass)

 Spinifex is a genus of perennial coastal plants in the grass family.

 They are one of the most common plants that grow in sand dunes along the coasts of Africa, Middle East, Asia, Australia, New Zealand, and New Caledonia, with the ranges of some species extending north and west along the coasts of Asia as far as India and Japan.
 As they help stabilise the sand, these grasses are an important part of the entire sand dune ecosystem.
 The single species indigenous to New Zealand, Spinifex sericeus, is also found in Australia.

-Confusingly, the word "spinifex" is also used as a common name referring to grasses in the related genus Triodia.
-Triodia however is native to inland Australia and refers to a group of spiny-leaved, tussock-forming grasses.
+The word "spinifex" also serves as a common name for grasses in the related genusTriodia, and this sometimes leads to misunderstanding, Triodia however is native to inland Australia and refers to a group of spiny-leaved, tussock-forming grasses.

 Spinifex seed head, resting on the beach.